 |Tara Isabella Burton||

 A sparklingly strange odyssey through the kaleidoscope of America’s new spirituality: the cults, practices, high priests and prophets of our supposedly post-religion age.
-Out May 19, 2020 from Public Affairs.
+Out now from Public Affairs.
+Out in paperback January 2022.

 55 years have passed since the cover of Time Magazine proclaimed the death of God and while participation in mainstream religion has indeed plummeted, Americans have never been more spiritually busy.